JinqianPan/MetaMap/README.md

 There are some repo show how to write python code: [pymetamap](https://github.com/AnthonyMRios/pymetamap), [Pymm](https://github.com/smujjiga/pymm).

 Before install the Locally MetaMap, please download [JAVA](www.java.com), otherwise, you will fail to run the server.
+Also:
+1. MetaMap requires a minimum of 16GB of disk space when it has been uncompressed.
+2. MetaMap requires a minimum of 2GB of memory to run.
+At least 4GB is recommended.

+We could download the Locally MetaMap [here](https://lhncbc.nlm.nih.gov/ii/tools/MetaMap/run-locally/MainDownload.html).
+And official also gives [install guide](https://lhncbc.nlm.nih.gov/ii/tools/MetaMap/documentation/Installation.html).
+Note: They give three shells the installation method, and you only need to choose the corresponding method on your own computer.

+Open and stop the server (the path need be in the `public_mm`):
+'''
+./bin/skrmedpostctl start
+./bin/wsdserverctl start

+./bin/skrmedpostctl stop
+./bin/wsdserverctl stop
+'''